Got Questions?FlashStart - Unique TESOL Certification and Language Learning

 What is a FLASHstart TESOL Certification Course Like?

 You won’t be studying theory!

 Individually or In a Group?
 In order to experience the ‘experiential’ nature of this course, you need to get together with a group of friends or other students (perhaps others who are taking this course) and work the workshops and activities.
 However if you are taking this course on your own, you will still be able to learn the methods and absorb the information that will enable you to successfully teach spoken English.
 With a group: You’ll be out of your seat on your feet for much of the course as we role play and workshop you through whole brain teaching activities that focus on Audio, Visual, Tactile/Kinesthetic methods – not grammar rules, sentence dissection and other mind numbing theories.
 We can assure you that this course will be unlike anything you have done before!

-Teaching English to Speakers of Other Languages or Teachers of English to Speakers of Other Languages Also known as TEFL or Teaching English as a Foreign Language The main portion of FLASHstart’s TESOL Certification Course focuses on language teaching methodologies – not only on how to teach English.
+Teaching English to Speakers of Other Languages or Teachers of English to Speakers of Other Languages Also known as TEFL or Teaching English as a Foreign Language or ESL English as a Second language.
+These are all the same but just the name is different from one location to another.
+For simplicity and because TESOL is well known, we use this title for our course.
+The main portion of FLASHstart’s TESOL Certification Course focuses on language teaching methodologies – not only on how to teach English.
 These methodologies apply to teaching every language.
 Our students, most of whom are already highly educated teachers with years of experience, come from dozens of countries and speak dozens of languages.
 FLASHstart’s Teaching Strategies are used by many of these teachers to teach other languages besides just English.
 A FLASHstart TESOL Certification Course is a powerful tool, it is not one dimensional and has multiple applications.

 Why Do this Course Online?